REGISTRATION & FINANCES

 You will not be permitted to leave your car on the oval in front of the east entrance to the Davis Center OR in the Jeffords Parking Lot during move-in or check-in.

 What happens if I arrive late?

-Prior to Group Departure: When contacted in advance, we are typically able to accommodate those unable to make the check-in deadline on the morning of TREK arrival.
+Prior to Group Departure: When contacted in advance, we are typically able to accommodate those unable to make the check-in deadline on the day of TREK arrival.
 We’ll happily work with TREK families to create a plan regarding trip preparations.

 Can I arrive early and stay on campus the night before check-in?